IgorTimofeev/MineOS/README.md

 MineOS is a GUI based operating system for the Open Computers minecraft mod.
 It has extensive and powerful customisation abilities as well as an app market to publish your creations among the community.
 Here's a list of a few features:

--   Multitasking
+-   Multi-moniter support
--   Double buffered graphical user interface
+-   A sleek, Double buffered graphical user interface for easy navigation and use of the computer
 -   Language packs and software localization
 -   Multiple user profiles with password authentication
 -   Own EEPROM firmware with boot volume choose/format/rename features and Internet Recovery mode
 -   File sharing over the local network via modems
+-   A GUI file explorer
 -   Client connections to real world FTP servers
 -   An internal IDE with syntax highlighting and debugger
--   App Market for publishing programs for every MineOS user
+-   App Market for publishing and downloading programs, scripts and libraries for every MineOS user
 -   Error reporting system with the possibility to send information to developers
+-   Nanomachine interface for simple buffing
 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
 -   Open source system API and detailed illustrated documentations